yahyagulshan/jenkins-kubernetes-pipeline/README.md

   ---
  ![Screenshot from 2024-01-12 18-41-53](https://github.com/yahyagulshan/jenkins-kubernetes-pipeline/assets/59036269/c97d975c-f2be-4cac-8bab-f1aa2c755308)

-* then add credentials for Dockerhub and Kubernetes
+* then add credentials for Dockerhub and Kubernetes and GitHub. (for GitHub password should be "token")

 * After creating the credentials create Pipeline for that click on newItem